joelfridrich93/vigilant-garbanzo/README.md

 This token needs to be cached.
 For caching use the `\Cache\Adapter\PHPArray\ArrayCachePool` which implements the `Psr\Cache\CacheItemPoolInterface`.
 The CacheItem should expire 60 seconds before the actual token expires.

-The API returns all fields as string.
+The Mocked API has arrays as return values to keep it simple and returns all fields as strings.
-Please cast them into the correct types which are also described in the API.
+Please cast the fields from the api responses into the correct types.
+(Definition is in `\MockAPI\API`)

-The API has arrays as return values to keep it simple.

-GET:
+GET Endpoints:
   * token - returns an valid access_token
   * items - returns a list of items.

-POST:
+POST Endpoints:
   * add_item - accepts as data an item, returns on success the added item.

+ For detailed information please look into `\MockAPI\API`.

  ## Products of All Integers Test